TorjeAmundsen/AutoSplit-AutoMask/PRESETS.md

 ### Closing the editor

 If any presets have unsaved changes when you click **Close** (or close the window), a dialog lists them and asks whether to close and discard.
 Choosing **No** returns you to the editor.

 ---

+## Pre-made Splits

+The **📥** toolbar button opens a dialog where you can import common, ready-to-use splits into the currently selected preset.
+Pre-made splits come bundled with the application and include mask images and recommended properties already configured.

+In the import dialog, splits are grouped by game.
+Each split is shown as a card with its name, a short description, property summary (threshold, pause, delay, etc.), and a thumbnail of the recommended base image when available.
+Check the splits you want and click **Import Selected** - they are inserted after the currently selected split in the preset.

+Mask images are copied into the preset folder when you save.

+---